MarioSinclair/USF-NSBE-Website/README.md

 ## Contributing to the USF NSBE Website

 ### Description
-This project is a simple, responsive website built with HTML and CSS.
-The homepage is complete, and additional pages need to be created following the existing template and styling language.
+This project is a simple, responsive website built with HTML, CSS and JavaScript.
+The website is majority complete, and additions need to be made for some of the pages following the existing template and styling language.

 ### Installation
 To set up the project locally, follow these steps: